HackYourFuture-CPH/JavaScript/JavaScript3/Week9/hyf-quiz/readme.md

 ## The task

 ### The html file
 You will use the html file i have already written.
-It has some styles, a js file that has a helper function a confetti library and a main.js where you will be writing your javascript.
+It has some styles, a js file, a confetti library and a main.js where you will be writing your javascript.
 The html contains a some different tags.
 The ones you will be working with are the following:
 * The p tag will the class loading
 * The ul tag with the class questions